philsturgeon/phil.bike/src/content/balkan-bail-and-upgrades.md

 https://www.instagram.com/p/B0Wb6vslqn6/

 I jumped on a boat from Durres, Albania to Bari, Italy, then tried to rode north a bit until more trouble hit.
 Four bloody flats in a day, the ex-tubeless tyres were just swiss cheese and no amount of "shove a euro in it" was protecting the tubes.
-Mountain biker angles appeared with offers of a ride to town, but I thought I had a patch working so said no thanks, then it blew off.
+Mountain biker angels appeared with offers of a ride to town, but I thought I had a patch working so said no thanks, then it blew off.
 I got another mile on a knot, then got ANOTHER GOD DAMN FLAT IN THE SAME TUBE AGGHH.
-Impotent rage followed by dizziness as a feeling of overwhelming fuckedness sets in.
+Impotent rage followed by dizziness as a feeling of overwhelming fuckedness set in.

 ![when all else fails, shove grass in it](img/2019/balkan-bail/grass.jpg)